-A major advancement to patient-specific implants was the rapid prototyping of stereo lithic models to scale, first described in oral and maxillofacial surgery by Brix and Lambrecht in 1987.
-The printed models can be used to manually bend reconstruction plates fitted for a particular defect before the day of surgery, a concept commonly known as "pre-bending."
-This technique allowed for the accurate adaptation of the reconstruction plate to the patient's anatomy without the patient being under anaesthesia with an open wound.
-The drawback of plate weakness that occurs with bending however still remains, although at lesser values because of more direct and improved application.
+Use of stereo lithic models was first described in oral and maxillofacial surgery by Brix and Lambrecht in 1987.
+The "pre-bending" printed models are prepared manually to fit a particular defect before the day of surgery with allow precise adaptation of the reconstruction plate in the patient's oral cavity without the patient being under anaesthesia.